Give a gift to support research by DONATING NOW

 Breast Cancer Surgeon

-Ian is a Professor of Surgery (Honorary), Waikato Clinical Campus, University of Auckland Medical School, and a Breast & General Surgeon at Te Whatu Ora Health NZ - Waikato specialising in the treatment of breast cancer since 1989.
+Ian is a Professor of Surgery (Honorary), Waikato Clinical Campus, University of Auckland Faculty of Health Sciences.
+From 1993 to 2024 he worked as a Breast & General Surgeon at Waikato Hospital and St Anne Breast Care, Hamilton.
+He has specialised in the treatment of breast cancer since 1989.

-Ian is an accomplished researcher, holding positions of responsibility and influence in a number of professional organisations designing and running clinical trials.
+Ian is an accomplished researcher, and has held positions of responsibility and influence in a number of professional organisations designing and running clinical trials.
 He has been Principal Investigator for more than 35 international clinical trials, leading some of these for Australia and New Zealand.
-He has actively contributed to the Breast Cancer Trials Australia and New Zealand group (a cooperative breast cancer research group between our two countries) through trials work, and has been on their Scientific Advisory Committee since 1992.
-Ian was elected New Zealand Director on the Breast Cancer Trials ANZ Board from 2001-2014.
+He has actively contributed to the Breast Cancer Trials ANZ, (a cooperative breast cancer research group between Australia and NZ) through trials work, as a member of their Scientific Advisory Committee from 1992 to 2023, and as elected New Zealand Director on the Breast Cancer Trials ANZ Board from 2001-2014.

 Over his career Ian is, or has been, Chair or member of multiple local, national and international committees dedicated to the betterment of breast cancer diagnosis, care and treatment.
-He does this alongside his clinical, teaching and research commitments.
-He is currently Chairing the NZ Breast Cancer Quality Performance Indicator Working Group.
+He has done this alongside his clinical, teaching and research commitments.

 Ian has dedicated his career to evidence based best practice and he never lets it rest!
 In 2013 he was honoured as an Officer of the New Zealand Order of Merit in recognition of his services to breast cancer patients.